KMBS-MIT/DEPNotifyOnboarder/README.md

 # DEPNotify Onboarder

+> Note: Deprecated in favor of Jamf Pro "macOS Onboarding" feature.

 Onboarder is designed to start DEPNotify and enrollment policies using a Pre-Stage Enrollment package and Configuration Profile.
 This addresses some tricky scoping issues that could result in skipped policies with Enrollment triggers and allows